determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 ################################

 .. meta::
-   :description: This user guide demonstrates how to optimize DeepSpeed parameter in order to take full advantage of the user's hardware and model.
+   :description: This user guide demonstrates how to optimize DeepSpeed parameters in order to take full advantage of the user's hardware and model.

 Getting the most out of DeepSpeed (DS) requires aligning the many DS parameters with the specific properties of your hardware and model.
 Determined AI's DeepSpeed Autotune (``dsat``) helps to